Plumbing, Technician Tips, Business Tips, Guides, Industry Insights

 The data includes figures for the 10th, 50th, and 90th percentiles for various experience levels, providing a range for plumbing salaries that informs hiring managers and job seekers alike.
 The 90th percentile figure is the plumber salary at which 90% of similar employees make less, and 10% make more.

-To maintain congruence, each survey's average plumber salary data is aged to Jan.
-1, 2024, using aging factors specific to the combination of the job's function, level, and geographic location.
+To maintain congruence, each survey's median plumber salary data is projected to June 1, 2025, using aging factors specific to the combination of the job's function, level, and geographic location.
 The figures include base salary only, so benefits, commissions, bonuses, spiffs, and similar enhancements are not included.

 The data is broken down for plumber salaries by state, region, and for selected cities.